A Fast and Effective Method for Euclidean Anticlustering: The Assignment-Based-Anticlustering Algorithm: Literature Review

-In addition to the exact approach described in the previous section, \cite{papenberg2021using} also presents a heuristic approach anticlustering.
-The heuristic is based on exchanging objects between anticlusters and is in that similar to the heuristics introduced by \cite{spath1986anticlustering} and \cite{brusco2020combining}.
-The heuristic begins with a random assignment of objects to anticlusters, ensuring that all anticlusters have equal size.
-It then selects an object and evaluates all pairwise exchanges between the selected object and objects from other anticlusters.
-The exchange that achieves the largest improvement in the objective value is performed.
-No exchange is performed if none improve the objective.
-The heuristic stops when the exchange process has been repeated for each object.
-The methods introduced in \cite{papenberg2021using} are implemented in an R package called \texttt{anticlust}.
-This package also contains an implementation of the iterated local search approach of \cite{brusco2020combining} and provides additional variants of the exchange-based heuristic of \cite{papenberg2021using} including one called \texttt{fast-anticlustering} that is specifically designed for large instances of Euclidean anticlustering.
-It works in the same way as the standard exchange-based heuristic, but considers only a user-defined number of exchange partners for each object and uses a different formulation of the objective function which allows for substantially faster evaluation.
-The default behaviour of \texttt{fast-anticlustering} is to generate exchange partners by using a nearest neighbor search.
+\cite{papenberg2021using} presented two types of exchange-based heuristics.
+The first type is the exchange-based heuristic of \cite{weitz1997empirical} which uses by default a different stopping criterion, i.e., it stops after a single pass of exchanges through all objects.
+The second type is an exchange-based heuristic called \texttt{fast-anticlustering} that is specifically designed for large instances of Euclidean anticlustering.
+It works in the same way as the standard exchange-based heuristic, but considers only a user-defined number of exchange partners for each object and uses a different formulation of the objective function, which only considers the distances between the anticluster centroids and the global centroid instead of all distances between objects and the centroid of their assigned anticluster.
+The default behavior of \texttt{fast-anticlustering} is to generate exchange partners by using a nearest neighbor search.
 Using more exchange partners tends to improve the quality of the solution, but increases running time.
 To avoid running the nearest neighbor search, the exchange partners can be chosen randomly.
-An advantage of the exchange-based heuristic of \cite{papenberg2021using} is that additional constraints can easily be integrated into the exchange process.
-This allows the heuristic to be applied to Euclidean anticlustering with categories (see Section~\ref{sec:problem}), and anticlustering with must-link and cannot-link constraints between pairs of objects.
+Selecting exchange partners randomly is significantly faster.
+An advantage of exchange-based heuristics is that additional constraints can easily be integrated into the exchange process.
+As an example, exchange-based heuristics can be applied with minor modifications to Euclidean anticlustering with categories (see Section~\ref{sec:problem}), and anticlustering with must-link and cannot-link constraints between pairs of objects.